Last Updated on February 4, 2022 by Mark Ferguson

-Why do you need to run a credit or background check on tenants?
+Why do you need to run a credit or background check you screen tenants?

 I decided I did not need to check credit when I first managed my rentals for a few reasons: